gumaerc-testorg/18.s096-iap-2022/content/pages/lecture-notes-and-readings.md

 ### Further Readings (Part 2):

 - A very general reference on adjoint-method (reverse-mode/backpropagation) differentiation of ODEs (and generalizations thereof), using notation similar to that of Chris R. today, is "[Adjoint Sensitivity Analysis for Differential-Algebraic Equations: The Adjoint DAE System and Its Numerical Solution](https://epubs.siam.org/doi/10.1137/S1064827501380630)".
-- See also the [adjoint sensitivity analysis](https://diffeq.sciml.ai/stable/extras/sensitivity_math/) and [automatic sensitivity analysis](https://diffeq.sciml.ai/stable/analysis/sensitivity/) sections of Chris's amazing [DifferentialEquations.jl software suite](https://diffeq.sciml.ai/stable/) for numerical solution of ODEs in Julia.
+- See also the [adjoint sensitivity analysis](https://docs.sciml.ai/SciMLSensitivity/stable/) section of Chris's amazing [DifferentialEquations.jl software suite](https://diffeq.sciml.ai/stable/) for numerical solution of ODEs in Julia.
 - There is a nice YouTube lecture on [Adjoint State Method for an ODE](https://www.youtube.com/watch?v=k6s2G5MZv-I), again using a similar notation.